deeptir18/cornflakes-scripts/README.md

 immediately.

-4. Wait for 2-3 minutes to ensure the machines are allocated (it helps to have a reservation, as 100g machines are more in demand) and the profile has worked successfully.
+4. Wait for 2-3 minutes to ensure the machines are allocated (it helps to have a reservation, as these machines can be in demand) and the profile has worked successfully.
+If you get an error due to insufficient resources, either try again later (with a reservation), or a choose a different available node type out of c6525-100g, c6525-25g or d6515.
+It is possible there are free nodes, but they are not on the same switch; you can also try instantiating the profile and not clicking interswitch links (and note the results may be different).

 5. The install scripts take about 1 hour to run; they install many libraries from scratch. **Let this run for about 1 hour**, until the `Startup` column on the